Rayidahub/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that writes into the file ls_cwd_content the result of the command
+Write a script that counts the number of directories and sub-directories in the current directory